CiscoTestAutomation/geniewebdriver/docs/connector.rst

     # etc..

-In essence, the ``webdriver.connectors.WebDriverConnector`` is a pyATS `connection class`_ implementation that converts YAML connection specifications into an actual Selenium Driver instance.
+In essence, the ``genie.webdriver.connectors.WebDriverConnector`` is a pyATS `connection class`_ implementation that converts YAML connection specifications into an actual Selenium Driver instance.
 All arguments/options defined under the connection definition is converted into that driver's ``__init__()``